slodge/BallControl/README.md

 - Sphero - for a totally awesome toy!
 - Nokia - for the best phone ever - Lumia 920
 - Xamarin - Thanks to all the folks at Xamarin who make coding for mobile in C# a dream :)
+- Daniel Plaisted - for PCL skill, intelligence and determination
 - Denmark - for Anders Hejlsberg
 - James Newton-King - for JSON.Net which I use everywhere
 - Paul Foster - for talking about Sphero
 - Justin Angel - for the amazing WP8 What's New guide
-- the ITR Mobility team - for MonoCross
+- the ITR Mobility team - for MonoCross which inspired MvvmCross a year ago
 - Jonathan Dick (@redth) - Thanks for saying yes to letting me steal this readme format :)

 ----------